microsoft/OpenHack-FHIR/Challenge03-ExportandAnonymizeData/ReadMe.md

    * Storage Account {ENVIRONMENTNAME}stg
    * Storage Account {ENVIRONMENTNAME}dlg2

+* Configure export setting and set up the storage account
+   * Navigate to Azure API for FHIR service and select Identity blade.
+Make sure the status to On will enable managed identity in Azure API for FHIR Service.
+   * Navigate to Access Control (IAM) blade in Storage Account {ENVIRONMENTNAME}stg and select Add Role Assignments.
+Add role Storage Blob Data Contributor to Azure API for FHIR service created in [Challenge01](./Challenge01-AzureAPIforFHIR/ReadMe.md).
+   * Navigate to Integration blade in Azure API for FHIR service in Azure portal and select the storage account {ENVIRONMENTNAME}stg.

    Time to export data and do some research!

 ## Task #3: Validate data load
 * Go to Resource Group {ENVIRONMENTNAME} created.
 * Click on the Logic App and click Run Trigger.
 You can click on the Running status in Runs History below in the same screen.
 The time taken to complete depends on the volume of data you have in Azure API for FHIR.
 * When completed successfully, view the below
-   * {ENVIRONMENTNAME}export Storage Account will have a new container created and ndjson files for every resource will be exported.
-   * Compare {ENVIRONMENTNAME}stg and {ENVIRONMENTNAME}dlg2 Storage Accounts.  {ENVIRONMENTNAME}stg will have pre-anonymized ndjson files for every resource. {ENVIRONMENTNAME}dlg2 will have anonymized ndjson files for every resource.
+   * Compare the containers with suffix output in {ENVIRONMENTNAME}stg and {ENVIRONMENTNAME}dlg2 Storage Accounts. {ENVIRONMENTNAME}stg will have pre-anonymized ndjson files for every resource. {ENVIRONMENTNAME}dlg2 will have anonymized ndjson files for every resource.

 ## Congratulations!
 You have successfully completed Challenge03!